This article’s just a guide. MyCheapRemovals will help you with removal to any Eastern European country, but finding a job will be in your hands.

 Cheap Removals to Poland

 If you moving to Poland consider checking our Instant Removal Quote.
-Just to give you a brief idea for small removal from London to Warsaw or Kraków (5 cubic meters), it’s only £949.
-This quote includes the most recently introduced Customs Fees, which is £320 with VAT.
+Just to give you a brief idea – for small removal from London to Warsaw or Kraków (5 cubic meters), it’s only £779, including the Customs Fees.